imilkes/imilkes/README.md

          🫀 Creating from love at the core is ever-lasting, regardless of what is done to the creation or the creator.
 There is always an echo in the akasha.
          🔮 Sometimes you elevate yourself and others by choosing from love and freewill.
 Again, your life review is your life review.
          🔪🚶🏼‍➡️the man who knew and has been seeing the women-suns as 'to be trashed' and 'to be crashed' by left-inclined trains from behind is eventually revealed by the cosmos.
-         🫀💎 alien team on Earth - spirit team in heaven.
-ACCESS - GIVERS.
+         🫀💎 Original CatSaver. mother/sister/nephew on Earth; spirit team in heaven.

-         👵🏼 Original CatSaver.
-Androgenous sun women may be considered after this reset.
+         👵🏼 Androgenous sun women may be considered after this reset.
 They are the realest in my reincarnation (updated).
-         🤍 Access to 'Spirit' does not equate to 'Spiritually Advanced'.
-I hope to always be learning.
-Learning is a gift and a sign of growth.

 <b> transitions </b>